ibm-cloud-docs/security-compliance/integrations/osco.md

 ## Deploying the operator
 {: #deploy-osco}

 Before you can start scanning your resources for compliance, the Compliance Operator must be deployed in your {{site.data.keyword.openshiftshort}} cluster.
-To deploy the operator, follow the steps in the [Red Hat documentation](https://access.redhat.com/documentation/en-us/openshift_container_platform/4.6/html/security_and_compliance/compliance-operator#compliance-operator-installation){: external}.
+To deploy the operator, follow the steps in the [documentation](/docs/openshift?topic=openshift-compliance-operator).
 When you deploy the OSCO, a bundle of predefined profiles is automatically installed and available for you to scan your resources with.
 In the next section, you select the profile that you want to use.

 ## Registering the integration